 After all…

-These guys do have a charming personality and can be very playful at times, provided that you have put in the work to make sure that he is a well socialized animal that is not “overly” skeptical of all strangers.
+These guys have charming personalities and can be very playful at times, provided that you have worked to ensure he is a well-socialized animal that is not “overly” skeptical of all strangers.

-Being large in size, the Giant Schnauzer is susceptible to certain serious health issues such as bloating and problems such as gastric torsion because of his deep-chested body shape.
+Being large, the Giant Schnauzer is susceptible to serious health issues such as bloating and problems such as gastric torsion because of his deep-chested body shape.

-Here is a list of health problems that this giant breed is known to suffer from…
+Here is a list of health problems this giant breed is known to suffer from…

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?